jasonfritts/SelfService_RBAC_Restore/README.md

 # SelfService_RBAC_Restore
 If you perform any operation on your Azure Subscription which causes it to switch AAD tenants, you will lose all RBAC role assignments during the transfer.
+The most common ways this occurs is via [Subsription ownership transfers](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/billing-subscription-transfer) or Subscription owner's choosing ["Change Directory" on the subscription](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory).
 The only way to restore them is to transfer your subscription back to the original AAD tenant and then re-create the role assignments again.

 This script will help you achieve this via parsing the Azure Activity Logs which have logs for each role assignment deleted during the original transfer.